typst-io/virtual-chest/README.md

 ## Config

+The config `config.yml` will be reloaded when you edit the file.

 - `dbProtocol`: the datasource plugin use, available: sqlite, mysql
 - `dbHost`: the db host for mysql
 - `dbPort`: the db port for mysql